 Peer Review Process

 Professions and Professionalism is an open-access, peer-reviewed journal that publishes high-quality, original articles in English, and will not publish manuscripts without prior double-blind peer review.
 The review process of manuscripts will be done by two or three referees whose field of expertise is pertinent to the subject area.

 Referees must respect their privileged position with respect to the manuscripts.
 They must consider the manuscripts to be privileged information, and should not, therefore, disclose their content to others before their publication.
 Professions and Professionalism expects, therefore, that reviewers will not use that information inappropriately.

 All material published in the Professions and Professionalism will be online on a public domain but licensed in order to protect the original content.

 1. The journal will offer a prompt peer-review and immediate publication upon acceptance.
 The policy is for the referees to review the submitted manuscript within four weeks in order to shorten the time of the process.

 2. At least three referees will partake in the review process.
 Unless the manuscript is beyond the focus of the journal or is of unacceptably low standard of expression or content, the managing editor will send the submission to peer reviewers.
-The aim is to reach a first decision as soon as possible.
+The aim is to reach the first decision as soon as possible.

 3. The editors will choose referees whose specialization best suits them to the topic of a given submission.
 Reviewers are asked whether the manuscript is scientifically sound and coherent, and of what quality.
 There will be a maximum of three revisions of any manuscripts permitted.
 The final decision lies with the Editor-in-Chief.